andreaUNAM/cringecentral/live_slug_reaction.md

 Cobb tilted his head into Din's hands, looking at the Mandalorian through lowered lashes.
 Again, he knew that there was rationally no way to comprehend what was going on underneath that impenetrable helmet, but he felt Din return his gaze, he felt the tremendous amount of anxiety the small gesture had caused him.
 He turned his head further into the palm cupping his face.
 He pressed a kiss into the glove's leather and murmured the end of a thought that always came to him when he considered what was underneath the helmet, "And there's more than one way to kiss."

 Din knew that Cobb probably thought he was about to run away when he pulled his hand away, so he tried to move as quickly as possible.
 Without breaking the eye contact that Cobb could not possibly know existed, Din pulled his glove off with his left hand and placed it behind him where he guessed the table was.
 If it actually landed on the table or not was a problem for later.
-For now, his only concern were the rush of sensations shooting through as he returned his now bare hand to the Marshal's face.
+For now, his only concern were the rush of sensations shooting through him as he returned his now bare hand to the Marshal's face.

 His hand hovered close enough to feel the tickle of Cobb's stubble and the warmth emanating from his cheek, but he did not dare to bring it closer.
 It would be too much.
 Too naked, too intense.